-I've learned a lot from horses and cattle and the people who work them.
-Preparing a legal case takes the same kind of diligence, attention to detail and perseverance as preparing a young horse for its first show or branding.
-I strive to give every case the attention and care that clients expect and deserve when hiring professional services to be performed at critical junctures of their business and personal lives.
+I've learned a lot from horses and cattle and the people who work with them.
+Preparing a contract or will, or taking an estate through probate, takes the same kind of diligence, attention to detail and perseverance as preparing a young horse for its first show or branding.
+I strive to give every legal problem or issue the attention and care that clients expect and deserve when hiring me for professional services to be performed at critical junctures of their business and personal lives.

 I believe my professional training and experience as well as my life beyond the courtroom and law books allow me to provide quality service to my clients.

 - Agriculture law

 - North Dakota, 1979

 - Wyoming, 1994

 - U.S. District Court, District of Minnesota, 1980